David Miller (political theorist): Criticisms

-In practical terms, he comes under fire for defending desert as a principle of social justice.
+In practical terms, Miller comes under fire for defending desert as a principle of social justice.
 A deterministic view of the world leads to the conclusion that we are not responsible for our skills, talents or abilities (including our ability to work to improve any natural talents) therefore it is unjust to be rewarded for them.
 Of course, if determinism is rejected, then the idea of morally valued "merit" can have intellectual "merit".
 Many argue that meritocracy is a fundamental principle of the United States and to reject this idea is to vitiate our society of one of its core values.
 Rawls merely asserts his position on merit.
 The opposite position can also be, just as legitimately and with as much intellectual support, asserted.
 Miller proposes that desert can be allocated through a strictly controlled market (to limit too much inequality).
 But others say that the objects or talents that the 'market' (that is, society) put economic value upon is not a just way to determine what is deserving.

 Miller's support for liberal forms of nationalism has been criticised by theorists such as Iris Marion Young, who stresses the need to develop forms of solidarity that extend beyond the state.
 It can be argued that Miller's assertion that we have greater ethical obligations to our co-nationals than to nationals of other states relies on an assumption that all states are equally well placed to provide for their citizens' needs, and defend their rights.
 Critics point out that this does not correspond to empirical reality.
 Young gives the example of natural resources, which are unequally distributed between states.
 She argues that their placement is morally arbitrary.